RDE Mini Grants

 Referral

 In addition to the application, all projects must receive the approval of a departmental chair or director of graduate study.
 Please have either your departmental chair or director of graduate study email cenhumapp@wustl.edu indicating that they have reviewed and approve of your proposal.
-Applications will be accepted on a rolling basis until May 2025.
+Applications will be accepted until December 1, 2026.
+Students awarded a mini grant will be able to draw on the funds until May 2026.

 RDE Objectives + Goals